 Remember, events cross check your membership with records held at Scouts HQ.
 If you are not a member you will not be permitted to compete.

 What if I am a Rover and don’t have a card?

 This means you are no longer registered.
-Scouts Australia would have mailed you numerous warning letters regarding being issued a card.
-Additionally every region chair has been informed to get in contact with you.
+Scouts Victoria would have mailed you numerous warning letters regarding being issued a card.
+Additionally every Region Chair has been informed to get in contact with you.

 What about Interstate Visitors to events?